MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-overview.md

 * What interactions can the custom page have with the model-driven app?

   Custom pages can be added to the site map for direct navigation using [Add custom page to sitemap](add-page-to-model-app.md#add-existing-custom-page-into-model-driven-app-sitemap).
 Model-driven app pages can open a custom page using the `navigateTo` Client API.
 Custom pages can navigate to other custom pages or to a model-driven app page such as a form, view, or dashboard with the Power Fx navigate function.
-More information: [Navigating to and from a custom page in your model-driven app](navigate-page-examples.md)
+More information: [Navigating a custom page](page-powerfx-in-model-app.md#navigating-a-custom-page)

 * How is the custom page made responsive?